Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Results

-Global maps of semi-diurnal kinetic energy (Figure~\ref{fig:semidiurnal_maps}, panels a to f) display known hotspots of semi-diurnal internal tide motions near, for instance, Hawai'i, the French Polynesian islands, and the western Pacific.
+Global maps of semidiurnal kinetic energy (Figure~\ref{fig:semidiurnal_maps}, panels a to f) display known hotspots of semidiurnal internal tide motions near, for instance, Hawai'i, the French Polynesian islands, and the western Pacific.
 The KE values are substantially higher in the simulations, especially MITgcm LLC4320, than in the drifter observations.
 The hotspots are visible in the drifter maps, but less so because of the higher noise level in the drifter data.
-As highlighted in panels b and e, in HYCOM, the semi-diurnal kinetic energy is spuriously large in a patch of the high-latitude North Pacific, south of the Aleutians, due to a known numerical instability there \cite{Buijsman2016}.
-As is generally seen in other frequency bands, spatial correlations between model KE maps at both 0 and 15 m are higher (0.82 and 0.83) than the spatial correlations between either model KE map and the drifter KE maps, which range between 0.62 and 0.72.
-Spatial correlations between HYCOM and drifter KE maps are slightly higher than spatial correlations between MITgcm LLC4320 and drifter KE maps.
+As highlighted in panels b and e, in HYCOM, the semidiurnal kinetic energy is spuriously large in a patch of the high-latitude North Pacific, south of the Aleutians, due to a known numerical instability \cite{Buijsman2016}.
+As is generally seen in other frequency bands, spatial correlations between model KE maps at both 0 and 15 m are higher (0.82 and 0.83) than the spatial correlations between either model KE map and the drifter KE maps, which range between 0.60 and 0.74.
+As in other frequency bands, spatial correlations between HYCOM and drifter semidiurnal KE maps are slightly higher than spatial correlations between MITgcm LLC4320 and drifter semidiurnal KE maps.